jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 baz!'
 ```

-The above expression would be parsed as a string that contains new lines:
+The above expression represents the multi-line string:

 ```
 foo